neondatabase/website/content/docs/manage/users.md

 isDraft: false
 ---

 In Neon, users are PostgreSQL users.
 Each Neon project is created with a default user that takes its name from your Neon account (the Google, GitHub, or partner account that you registered with).
 This user owns the default database (`neondb`) that is created in a project's root branch.
-Each project is also has a `web_access` PostgreSQL user, which is a system managed user used by the Neon [SQL Editor](../../get-started-with-neon/query-with-neon-sql-editor) and for [passwordless connections](../../connect/passwordless-connect).
+Each project also has a `web_access` PostgreSQL user, which is a system-managed user used by the Neon [SQL Editor](../../get-started-with-neon/query-with-neon-sql-editor) and for [passwordless connections](../../connect/passwordless-connect).
 You cannot delete or modify this user.

 Additional users can be created in a project's root branch or child branches.
 There is no limit to the number of users you can create.